Agent215/infiniteRunUnity/README.md

 This is a demonstration of the basic mechanics involved in an infinite runner game. implemented in virtual reality using google daydream.
 This project is built in unity.<br/><br/>

-The camera is the first person view of the player the ball prefab represents a pet or ally that will react to player movment.<br/><br/>
+The camera is the first person view of the player the robot prefab represents a pet or ally that reacts to player movment.<br/><br/>

 ## Game includes :<br/><br/>
 - Move a hallway in a continuous loop towards the camera to maintain illusion of infinite forward movement.<br/>